iwakun/localsite/README.md

 Does the following things:
 * Creates a directory `<sitename>`
+* Creates a certificate/key pair and copies to `/etc/ssl/certs/`
 * Creates an apache.conf file `<sitename>.conf`
 * Enables the site using `a2ensite`
 * Restarts apache